 CORESET#0: the control resource set for at least SIB1 scheduling, can be configured either via MIB or via dedicated RRC signalling.

+Early Data Forwarding: data forwarding that is initiated before the UE executes the handover.

 gNB: node providing NR user plane and control plane protocol terminations towards the UE, and connected via the NG interface to the 5GC.

 Intra-system Handover: Handover that does not involve a CN change (EPC or 5GC).